-Please visit the following website: retiree.uhc.com/etf for information on how to obtain needed care during a disaster.
+Please visit the following website: uhc.com/disaster-relief-info or contact Customer Service for information on how to obtain needed care during a disaster.

 Section 4 What if you are billed directly for the full cost of your services?